0xcasuwu/gamba/README.md

 2. **Cellpack Usage**: Uses boiler's cellpack pattern to call template contracts
 3. **Child Registration**: MUST register all created wands for security
 4. **Token Burning**: Tokens are consumed regardless of outcome (not returned)
-5. **Template Dependencies**: Requires six template contracts to be deployed first
+5. **Template Dependencies**: Requires single wand template contract to be deployed first
+6. **SVG Architecture**: Factory does NOT generate SVG - individual wand tokens have state imprinted during initialization, then proxy back to factory for main template and interpolate their own values (similar to panda contract pattern)

 ### Security Considerations
 1. **Boiler Inheritance**: Security patterns are inherited from boiler vault factory